ditrit/badaas/examples/README.md

 ]
 ```

-Let's get all the posts posted by this user: `http localhost:8000/objects/post/?ownerID=wowASuperCoolUserID`
+Let's get all the posts posted by this user: `http GET localhost:8000/objects/post ownerID=wowASuperCoolUserID`

 ```json
 HTTP/1.1 200 OK